Partition of Unity Neural Networks for Interpretable Classification with Explicit Class Regions: Related Work

 Recent work on interpretable machine learning includes Neural Additive Models (NAM) \citep{agarwal2021neural}, which restrict neural networks to additive structures for interpretability.
 Explainable Boosting Machines \citep{lou2012intelligible} combine boosting with generalized additive models.
 Attention mechanisms \citep{vaswani2017attention} provide some interpretability through attention weights, though their faithfulness has been questioned \citep{jain2019attention}.
+Post-hoc explanation methods such as feature attribution and surrogate models \citep{molnar2020interpretable} seek to rationalize predictions after training rather than enforcing interpretability at the architectural level.

 PUNN takes a different approach to interpretability.
 Rather than restricting model capacity or relying on post-hoc explanation methods, PUNN constructs class probabilities through a hierarchical rejection structure that is interpretable by design.
 Each gate function $g_i$ determines whether an input is assigned to class $i$ or passed to subsequent classes, yielding an explicit accept/reject decision process that requires no additional interpretation machinery.